-The blocks in the memory are asymmetrically arranged, see Figure 5 and Figure 6, Block addresses.
+The blocks in the memory are asymmetrically arranged, see Figure 5: Block addresses (x 8) and Figure 6: Block addresses (x 16).
 The first or last 64 Kbytes have been divided into four additional blocks.
-The 16 Kbyte boot block can be used for small initialization code to start the microprocessor, the two 8 Kbyte parameter blocks can be used for parameter storage and the remaining 32 Kbyte is a small main block where the application may be stored.
+The 16-Kbyte boot block can be used for small initialization code to start the microprocessor, the two 8-Kbyte parameter blocks can be used for parameter storage and the remaining 32-Kbyte is a small main block where the application may be stored.